ErikPelli/erikpelli.github.io/about.md

 > ### `<job start="November 2023" />`
 > <img class="h-20" src="{{ site.baseurl }}/assets/img/jobs/zooid-dino.png" alt="Zooid Dino">
 > I work as a freelancer software developer for other companies, specifically using the Go programming language.
+>
 > I have worked on projects in many business sectors, including sports betting.
+> Main customers I have worked with so far: Revpool LTD, Betstarters.
+>
 > As a relevant project to mention, I helped build an aggregator for automated betting on hundreds of websites, working with the company Revpool LTD.

 > ### `<job start="October 2022" end="November 2023" />`